cube-js/cube/docs/content/Caching/Using-Pre-Aggregations.md

 <!-- prettier-ignore-end -->

 Pre-aggregations is a powerful way to speed up your Cube.js queries.
 There are many configuration options to consider.
-Please make sure to also check [this Pre-Aggregations page in the data schema section][ref-preaggs].
+Please make sure to also check [the Pre-Aggregations reference in the data schema section][ref-schema-ref-preaggs].

 ## Refresh Strategy

-Refresh strategy can be customized by setting the [refreshKey][ref-preaggs-refresh-key] property for the pre-aggregation.
+Refresh strategy can be customized by setting the [refreshKey][ref-schema-ref-preaggs-refresh-key] property for the pre-aggregation.

 The default value of `refreshKey` is `every: '1 hour'`.
 It can be redefined either by providing SQL: